 Literary Urban Studies and How to Practice It is the first textbook in literary urban studies (LUS).
 It illuminates and investigates this exciting field, which has grown since the humanities’ ‘spatial turn’ of the 1990s and 2000s.
 The book introduces city literature, urban methods of reading, classics in LUS and new directions in the field.

 It outlines the located qualities of literary narratives, texts and events through three units.
 First, the concept of the city and the main methods and terms needed as tools for investigating city literatures are introduced.
 A second section, ordered historically, shows how notions like pre-modern, realist, modernist, postcolonial and planetary actually work in nuanced explorations of actual writers, texts and places.
-Thirdly, the volume covers literary urban modes: fictional and non-fictional prose in multiple genres; poetry and the idea of the city; dramatic city representation and the theatre as urban place.
-Key categories of place explored are multiple: the sacred spaces of religion; entry points such as railway stations and junctions; residential areas such as the ‘slum’, suburb and mass housing district; hubs of publishing and performance; categories of city such as the port and resort.
+The third unit covers literary urban modes: fictional and non-fictional prose in multiple genres; poetry and the idea of the city; dramatic city representation and the theatre as urban place.
+Multiple key categories of place are explored: the sacred spaces of religion; entry points such as railway stations and junctions; residential areas such as the ‘slum’, suburb and mass housing district; hubs of publishing and performance; categories of city such as the port and resort.

 Table of Contents

 3. Literary Urban Studies of a Pre-Modern World

 4. When People Move to Cities: Urbanisation and Realism

 5. Urban Modernity, Literary Modernism and Beyond

 8. City Poetry and Poets’ Views of Urban Scenes

 9. Theatre in the City and Cities in Drama